 Easter is just around the corner, and what better way to celebrate than with delicious carrot cake cupcakes?
 These cupcakes are not only adorable and festive, but they're also a perfect addition to your Easter table.
 Whether you're hosting a big family gathering or just a small get-together this Easter, these cupcakes are sure to be a hit with everyone.

-If you're looking for other spring-inspired desserts to share, check out these lemon bars or these strawberry cheesecake bars!
+If you're looking for other spring-inspired desserts to share, check out these lemon bars, strawberry cheesecake bars, or this lemon raspberry bread.

 Customize the Recipe